brain-in-use/Orbit/README.md

 To install Orbit, follow these steps:

-1. Download the latest version from the [official website](https://example.com).
+1. Download the latest version from this github repo.
 2. Run the installer and follow the on-screen instructions.
 3. Verify the installation by running `orbit --version` in your terminal.